Sebastian-Fitzner/veams.org/resources/templating/data/pages/veams-cli/project/project__taskRunners.md

 The Grunt ecosystem is huge and it's growing every day.
 With literally hundreds of plugins to choose from, you can use Grunt to automate just about anything with a minimum of effort.

 Grunt is Veams major Task Runner.
-That's why Veams-Generator provides a ton of plugins you can choose from.
+That's why Veams provides a ton of plugins you can choose from.

 ### Gulp